 The Institute of Living’s gracious 35-acre campus is located just south of downtown Hartford and the state capital, and just a few blocks east of Trinity College.
 The Institute’s campus is part of a larger medical complex that also includes Hartford Hospital and the Connecticut Children’s Medical Center (CCMC).

 In recent years, the completion of several multimillion-dollar revitalization projects has enhanced the vitality of the surrounding neighborhood.
 These projects include the creation of the 16-acre Learning Corridor, a complex of magnet schools and academies that opened in fall 2000.
-Much of the revitalization effort has been spearheaded by the Southside Institutions Neighborhood Alliance (SINA), an organization in which The Institute, Hartford Hospital, and CCMC are leading members.
+Much of the revitalization effort has been spearheaded by the Southside Institutions Neighborhood Alliance (SINA).

 The Institute provides a full range of psychiatric services.
 It has three general adult locked inpatient units, some of which provide specialized services to patients from the day treatment programs.
 It also has a child and adolescent inpatient unit and a geriatric inpatient unit with a dementia treatment section.
 Partial hospital programs include the General Adult Program